top of page

 Come create with us!

 Thursdays from 5 to 8 p.m. we offer awesome activities in Fulton's Workshop.
 Each will have a focus or theme, but you can also come and explore the workshop if that week's activity isn't up your alley.
-Alternate activities include micro:bit hands-on, our new Lego Wall, cardboard construction, magnet wall challenge, wind tunnel and many more.
+Alternate activities include micro:bit hands-on, our Lego Wall, cardboard construction, magnet wall challenge, wind tunnel and much more.
 Come on in and we'll show you around!

-Come explore hands-on STEAM (science, technology, engineering, art and mathematics) projects for all ages!
+Explore hands-on STEAM (science, technology, engineering, art and mathematics) projects for all ages!

 We want to: